codeforamerica/ohana-api-docs/source/includes/_search.md

 org_name | Find locations that belong to an Organization whose name matches the parameter.
 If more than one word is passed, the API will return matches where **all** of the words are present (but not necessarily as a phrase). radius | Use this parameter in conjunction with the `location` or `lat_lng` parameter to define the search area in miles.
 The default value is 5, the minimum value is 0.1, and the maximum value is 50. service_area | Find locations whose services are available in a particular service area.
 For example: `https://ohana-api-demo.herokuapp.com/api/search?service_area=belmont`.
-The list of valid service areas will usually be defined in a deployment's [settings.yml](https://github.com/codeforamerica/ohana-api/blob/master/config/settings.yml#L152-172). page | The particular page of results.
+The list of valid service areas will usually be defined in a deployment's [settings.yml](https://github.com/codeforamerica/ohana-api/blob/master/config/settings.yml#L152-172). status | If set to `active`, it finds Locations that have at least one active Service.
+If set to `inactive`, it finds Locations that don't have any active Services. page | The particular page of results.
 Default is 1. per_page | Amount of locations to return per page, up to 100.
 Default is 30.